cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 ### Mindustry content conversion

-When all `when` branches in the case expression contain built-in constants representing Mindustry content of the same type (items, liquids, unit types or block types) and the optimization level is set to `advanced`, the case switcher converts these built-in constants to logic IDs, adds an instruction to convert the input value to a logic ID (using the `sensor` instruction with the `@id` property) and attempts to build a jump table over the resulting numeric values.
+When all `when` branches in the case expression contain built-in constants representing Mindustry content of the same type (items, liquids, unit types, or block types) and the optimization level is set to `advanced`, the case switcher converts these built-in constants to logic IDs, adds an instruction to convert the input value to a logic ID (using the `sensor` instruction with the `@id` property) and attempts to build a jump table over the resulting numeric values.

 The following preconditions need to be met to apply content conversion: